Assignments to Prep for Module 3

 - Complete and understand the Intermediate SQL II challenges.

 - Complete and understand ActiveRecord American Gladiators.
-If you have not completed, (http://backend.turing.io/module2/misc/active_record_obstacle_course)[ActiveRecord Obstacle Course], we recommend reviewing/completing that prior to tackling this.
+Make sure that you review, (http://backend.turing.io/module2/misc/active_record_obstacle_course)[ActiveRecord Obstacle Course].

 Additionally, in Module 3 we will be creating applications to deliver and consume APIs.
 What is an API, you might ask?
 Watch this video to find out more.